AincradOT/platform/docs/architecture/gcp.md

 - platform CI service account:
   - read and write on the state bucket
-  - organisation level roles required by the foundation
+  - organisation level roles required by the platform
 - project CI service account:
   - compute, storage and other roles within its environment project only
   - no organisation level permissions